rroessler/electron-tween/README.md

 ### Resize

-Resize() utilises the BrowserWindow.setSize() method to change the BrowserWindows size.
-This was chosen as the native DOM window object can only resize a window to a set limit.
+Resize() utilises the BrowserWindow.setBounds() method to change the BrowserWindows size.
+This was chosen as the native DOM window object can only resize a window to a set limit, and used over the setSize() method as if a BrowserWindow is NOT resizeable then only setBounds() will work.
 This method can be used as:

 ```javascript